-Pressing the green engine START (I) button on the controller will initiate the startup procedure and start the engine, if there are no engine faults preventing the unit from starting.
+2. Press engine START (I) button.
+The controller begins the engine startup sequence and starts the engine-provided no engine faults prevent starting.

-NOTE: It may take a few seconds for the engine to run smoothly and reach its governed operating speed.
-During this time, the screen will show a voltage different from the voltage set with the voltage selector switch.
+NOTE: It takes several seconds for the engine to warm (run smoothly and reach its operating speed).
+During warming, the screen displays a different voltage than the voltage selector switch.